aivillage/llm_router/README.md

-# llm_router
+# A remote LLM for the LLM Verification Plugin for CTFd

-A method of remotely hosting a variety of LLMs
+to launch a dev instance `docker compose -f docker-compose.dev.yml up --build`